Retsam/ko-react/README.md

 };
 ```

+There's some danger here about React and Knockout both trying to control the same elements: it's likely safest to not use this hook directly, but to use the provided `KnockoutTemplate` component, which wraps this hook to provide a React version of the template bindingHandler.

 ### Higher Order Component - `observe`

 A Higher Order Component which wraps a component such that any observables that are read during the render function will cause the component to rerender.